Typhoon Ketsana: Aftermath

 The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) documented a record-high amount of rainfall in 24 hours at 455 mm.
 They also reported that Ketsana's rainfall was recorded from 8 am PST/ 0000 (UTC) of Saturday (September 26) to 8 am PST/ 0000 (UTC) of Sunday (September 27).
 The amount of rainfall recorded for six hours, which was 341.3 mm, was comparable to the 24-hour rainfall in 1967.
 The damage to property was estimated to be P6 billion, including P4.1 billion in damage to infrastructure, P1.9 billion in damage to schools, and P882.525 million in damage to agriculture.

 According to the Bureau of Agricultural Statistics of the Department of Agriculture (DA), an estimated 126,721 hectares of rice-farming land were destroyed, which would affect almost 3% of the country's annual expected rice production.
 Added to this, Ketsana devastated some 1,374 hectares of corn plantations.

 Some 48 hours after Ketsana struck Metro Manila, the Philippine government appealed to the international community and the United Nations for help.
-Various United Nations agencies, the United States, the People's Republic of China, and Japan provided emergency assistance to the victims of the typhoon in the Philippines.
+Various United Nations agencies, the United States, the People's Republic of China, and Japan provided emergency assistance to typhoon victims in the Philippines.
 The United States donated $50,000, while China and Japan gave $10,000 and $20,000 respectively.
-Australia provided $ 1 million and Thailand also provided humanitarian services.
-Germany donated €500,000 as well as Taiwan donated $50,000.
+Australia provided A$1 million, and Thailand also provided humanitarian services.
+Germany donated €500,000, and Taiwan donated $50,000.
 The United States also deployed Marines to help rescue victims in the Cainta and Pasig areas, as well as for search and retrieval operations for dead bodies.
 Special Forces Operators and other U.S. service members attached to Joint Special Operations Task Force Philippines also assisted in aid efforts.
 An additional 3,000 U.S. troops were expected to arrive to assist in relief efforts.
-U.S. Nonprofit international disaster relief organization AmeriCares shipped $3.2 million worth of medical aid for Ketsana survivors.
-An Israeli search and rescue party, and doctors, nurses, and paramedics were sent to the Philippines.
+U.S. Nonprofit international disaster relief organization AmeriCares shipped $3.2 million of medical aid for Ketsana survivors.
+An Israeli search and rescue party, doctors, nurses, and paramedics were sent to the Philippines.